FilipeMCruz/playlist-maker/README.md

 - Support only id3 tags, for now;
 - Multithreaded;
 - Support local stored songs only, for now;
 - Decouple everything so that it is easier to extend (spotify playlists, different music tags, work as a plugin in some music app, etc)

 ## Console Args

+- `-h` / `--help` : menu with some information;
 - `-t` / `--type` : local or spotify/soundcloud, etc (support local only for now, default to local)
-- `-h` / `--help` : menu with some information;
 - `-o` / `--output` : file to write the playlist to (if not specified send to stdout);
 - `-q` / `--query` : query to execute;
-- `-i` / `--input` : directory with songs to query from;
+- `-i` / `--input` : directory with songs/playlists to query from (can take various folders separated by ;)

 ## Progress

-None.
+- Implemented command line parser with clap;